cmac1000/chronicle.milzusvius.host/chronicle/content/chapters/infernal-macguffin/an-unexpected-rupture.md

----
-date: "2018-04-01"
-description: A delivery goes poorly, and sinister forces are abroad.
-chapter: 2
-slug: an-unexpected-rupture
-title: An Unexpected Rupture
+{
-appearances: [
+    "appearances": [
         "barclay-skyless",
         "dima",
         "ev",
         "portia",
         "sunega",
-    "zirfiel",
-]
----
+        "zirfiel"
+    ],
+    "chapter": 2,
+    "date": "2018-04-01",
+    "description": "A delivery goes poorly, and sinister forces are abroad.", "slug": "an-unexpected-rupture",
+    "title": "An Unexpected Rupture"
+}

-Having fought off the undead attack, the party disables the remaining traps planted by Sunega and investigates the box.
-Zirfiel discovers that the box is a phylactery covered in infernal script, warning against opening.
+Having fought off the undead attack, the party disables the remaining traps planted by [Sunega](/characters/sunega.md) and investigates the box.
+[Zirfiel](/characters/zirfiel.md) discovers that the box is a phylactery covered in infernal script, warning against opening.
 Having successfully suggested to Sunega that the box belongs in a museum, the party heads towards Waterdeep.

-Zirfiel and Ev decide to, and then decide not to, murder Sunega.
+Zirfiel and [Ev](/characters/ev.md) decide to, and then decide not to, murder Sunega.

-The party, along with Sunega and her thugs, enter Waterdeep and head into the northern neighborhoods, ending up at the building where Ev arranged to drop the package to Barclay.
+The party, along with Sunega and her thugs, enter Waterdeep and head into the northern neighborhoods, ending up at the building where Ev arranged to drop the package to [Barclay](/characters/barclay.md).
 Upon inspection, they discover that Barclay is dead, having seemingly exploded.
 Investigation reveals the following:

 * a sense of infernal presence
 * in a secret compartment in Barclay's office desk, books of speculation on links between Waterdeep houses and the internal hierarchy